'Last Sermon of Jesus'

 Act 6:13-14 They also set up false witnesses who said, "This man does not cease to speak blasphemous words against this holy place and the law; for we have heard him say that this Jesus of Nazareth will destroy this place and change the customs which Moses delivered to us."

 The Jews believed the lies of the wicked priesthood and thought that the believers were all blasphemers who must be killed.
-This prophecy was fulfilled with the great persecution of Christians in Jerusalem with the killing of Stephen, forcing the believers to free Jerusalem and indirectly brought the gospel to Judea and Samaria.
+This prophecy was fulfilled with the great persecution of Christians in Jerusalem resulting in the killing of Stephen.
+The bloodshed forced believers to flee Jerusalem which indirectly brought the gospel to Judea and Samaria.
 Though the believers were hated, persecuted, tortured and even martyred, they counted it a privilege to be partakers in His sufferings.

 Act 8:1b-3 At that time a great persecution arose against the church which was at Jerusalem; and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
 And devout men carried Stephen to his burial, and made great lamentation over him.
 As for Saul, he made havoc of the church, entering every house, and dragging off men and women, committing them to prison.

-Brethren, we too will be excluded and persecuted for our faith in Jesus and His words - not only by the heathens but also by our covetous, worldly, carnal and depraved pastors and church leaders. _For what profit is it to a man if he gains the whole world, and is himself destroyed or lost?
-For whoever is ashamed of Me and My words, of him the Son of Man will be ashamed when He comes in His own glory, and in His Father’s, and of the holy angels."
+Brethren, we too can potentially be persecuted or executed for our faith in Jesus and His words.
+The heinous act can be inflicted by the heathens but also by our covetous, worldly, carnal and depraved pastors and church leaders.
+For what profit is it to a man if he gains the whole world, and is himself destroyed or lost?
+For whoever is ashamed of Me and My words, of him the Son of Man will be ashamed when He comes in His own glory, and in His Father's, and of the holy angels."
 (Luke 9:25-26)